What is Family Mediation?Call: 01462 429735

 Resolution - When your issues are resolved the mediator will draw up a Memorandum of Understanding, which summarizes the proposals made.
 The mediator will recommend that you take the proposals to your solicitor.

-There is a fee of £90 per person for an initial joint or sole meeting (MIAMs).
+There is a fee of £90 per person for an initial meeting (MIAMs) if held online.
+These would be held individually.
+The meeting can alternatively be held in person and the fee is then £110 per person all including VAT.
 We are happy to speak to you on the telephone initially free of charge to discuss the best ways of setting up an appointment for you both.

-Subsequent meetings are charged at £110 per person per hour plus VAT.
+Subsequent meetings are charged at £110 per person per hour plus VAT if online and £120 per hour per person if held face to face.

 We now offer Legal aid in our Hitchin and Milton Keynes offices only for those eligible for public funding.
 Please call us if you would like to find out about eligibility.

 We run family mediation sessions in towns throughout Hertfordshire Hitchin (head office), Harpenden, Letchworth (Works Road, Letchworth Hertfordshire SG6 1GJ), St Albans (Victoria Square, St Albans Hertfordshire AL1 3TF and Dunstable Road ), Hatfield (2 Titan Court, 3 Bishop Square, Hatfield AL10 9 NA), Watford (Clarendon Road, Watford Hertfordshire WD17 1DS), Welwyn Garden City (2 Falcon Gate, Shire Park, Welwyn Garden City Hertfordshire AL7 1TW) Buckinghamshire Aylesbury (Gatehouse way, Aylesbury Buckinghamshire HP19 8DB and Smeaton Close, Aylesbury Buckinghamshire), Milton Keynes (Avebury Boulevard, Milton Keynes Buckinghamshire MK9 2BE) Bedfordshire Bedford (Technology House, 239 Ampthill Road, Bedford Bedfordshire MK42 9QQ), Luton (960 Capability Green Luton LU1 3PE) North London Finchley and Harlow (Harlow Business Park, Harlow Essex, CM19 5QE)